 Dacia is up 14.7% but the Sandero misses out on a maiden annual Top 10 by just 730 sales.

 Model-wise, the VW Golf (-7.9%) celebrates 11 consecutive years in the European pole position and a total of 31 years at #1 in the past 36 (a series that started in 1983), but VW’s star nameplate also endures a third year in a row of decline, leading to the nameplate’s smallest annual volume since 2012, handicapped by diesel sales freefalling down 30%.
-In a freak WLTP-related event, the Golf was outsold in September by the Opel/Vauxhall Corsa then snatching its maiden European #1 monthly spot, only the 4th time in the past 10 years that the Golf doesn’t rank #1 in Europe, the other ones being March 2009, 2010 and 2017, each time beaten by the Ford Fiesta.
+In a freak WLTP-related event, the Golf was outsold in September by the Opel/Vauxhall Corsa then snatching its 2nd ever European #1 monthly spot after January 2007, only the 4th time in the past 10 years that the Golf doesn’t rank #1 in Europe, the other ones being March 2009, 2010 and 2017, each time beaten by the Ford Fiesta.

 The VW Golf has topped European charts for 31 of the past 36 years.